 You can also imagine looking at the same data from within AIMMS while doing some further exploration in Tableau so you can combine the best of both world.

-The datalink library is available from the library repository.
-This repository can be accessed via the AIMMS - File - LibraryManager tool, and an example project that demonstrates the use of the DataLink library from this location.
+The DataLink library is available from the library repository.
+This repository can be accessed via AIMMS > File > LibraryManager, and you can also find an example project that demonstrates the use of the DataLink library.
 To see how the Tableau link works, let’s take a look at the example project.
 I’ll explain how to specify which identifiers in the model need to be written to a TDE file, how to actually generate a native Tableau TDE file, and how to upload a TDE file to a Tableau Server right from your model.

-To indicate which identifiers in a model need to be exported to a TDE file, the DataLink library uses a recent new feature that we have (silently) introduced into AIMMS called annotations.
+To indicate which identifiers in a model need to be exported to a TDE file, the DataLink library uses a feature in AIMMS called annotations.
 Annotations in AIMMS are generic string-valued key-value pairs, that can be associated with any node in the model tree in the AIMMS IDE, and can be set through the regular attribute form of a model node.
 If set on a section within the model, the annotation value will be inherited by all child nodes underneath that section.
 Any model library can define its own collection of annotation keys; they serve as library-specific properties that you can set for every identifier in a model.
 Thus, annotations allow any developer to extend the core functionality of AIMMS by creating generic libraries, with full support for specifying the properties necessary to use such a library within the model tree.